DANSI/blynk-server-original/README.md

         java -jar server-0.9.1.jar -dataFolder /path

 That's it!

++ As output you will see something like that :

+        Blynk Server successfully started.
-You will see no output cause all logging is done within same folder in ./logs/blynk.log file.
+        All server output is stored in current folder in 'logs/blynk.log' file.

 ## Quick local server setup on Raspberry PI